Posted on September 1, 2021 in Expungement

 HB 2067 also states that if the court does not include a Certificate of Second Chance in the individual’s original order when a conviction is set aside, the individual has the right to apply for the certificate after meeting all of the requirements.
 The new amendment took effect August 27, 2021, and will benefit those in Arizona with prior criminal records for both misdemeanor and felony convictions.

-Unlike many other states, Arizona does not have an expungement law that allows ex-offenders to erase their criminal histories entirely.
-Instead, Arizona allows certain qualifying individuals to have their criminal records set aside.
+Arizona currently allows certain qualifying individuals to have their criminal records set aside.
 Setting aside a conviction means that the courts dismiss the penalties and vacate any related disabilities.
 Unlike expungement, however, the record of the prior conviction will remain intact, with a note on the file that says it has been set aside.
+In 2023, a new set of Arizona expungement laws will be enacted, allowing for the sealing or destruction of criminal records.

 Having a record set aside shows that you completed your probation or sentence and that the court vacated the judgment or dismissed the charges.
 Although having your charges dismissed will not seal your criminal record, it can reduce the negative impacts that a criminal conviction has on your life.
 An employer or landlord will be able to see that the court set aside your conviction on the record, which can allow for greater employment opportunities.